STIC International

 Series C in 2006

-BinOptics Corporation is a manufacturer of monolithically integrated optoelectronic components, headquartered in Ithaca, New York.
-Established in 2000, the company specializes in a range of products including directly modulated Fabry-Perot lasers, directly modulated distributed feedback lasers, and ring lasers.
-Additionally, BinOptics produces custom integrated chips encompassing edge- and surface-emitting lasers, electroabsorption modulators, semiconductor optical amplifiers, beam couplers and splitters, waveguides, and on-chip lenses.
-Its products are primarily designed for use in data communication and telecommunication applications, such as gigabit Ethernet and passive optical networks (PON), as well as various advanced non-telecommunication applications.
+BinOptics Corporation is a manufacturer of monolithically integrated optoelectronic components, specializing in a range of advanced laser technologies.
+The company produces directly modulated Fabry-Pérot lasers, directly modulated distributed feedback lasers, and ring lasers, alongside custom integrated chips that include edge- and surface-emitting lasers, electroabsorption modulators, semiconductor optical amplifiers, beam couplers, waveguides, and on-chip lenses.
+These products cater to various applications, primarily in datacom and telecommunications, such as gigabit Ethernet and Passive Optical Networks (PON), as well as advanced non-telecommunication applications.
+Founded in 2000 and headquartered in Ithaca, New York, BinOptics is recognized for its innovative contributions to the optoelectronic industry.

 DATANG MOBILE COMMUNICATIONS EQUIPMENT